 - The California Department of Public Health (CDPH) estimated that alcohol alone caused more than 4,500 deaths – three-fourths of which were males – in the state in 2013.

 - CDPH estimated that alcohol alone caused more than 34,000 non-fatal hospitalizations in the state in 2014.
 Nearly 24,000 of these cases involved males.

 - Between 2003 and 2012, more than 10,300 people were killed in auto accidents in California that involved at least one drunk driver, according to the CDC.

 - 8 percent of Californians report driving after drinking too much within the past 30 days, according to the CDC.

 Get Help for Alcohol Detox and Addiction

 As you can see, alcohol is no empty threat, and overcoming alcohol addiction isn’t an easy proposition.
-If you’re looking for a place where you can safely withdraw from alcohol before embarking on a long rehabilitation road, consider Bright Future Recovery in San Benito County, California.
-We are one of the best rehabs in Northern California and have a long track record of helping people from in state and out of state outlast withdrawal and proceed to beat alcoholism through follow-up care.
+If you’re looking for a place where you can safely withdraw from alcohol before embarking on a long rehabilitation road, consider Bright Future Recovery center in San Benito County, California.
+We are one of the best rehabs in Northern California and have a long track record of helping people from in-state and out-of-state outlast withdrawal and proceed to beat alcoholism through follow-up care.